dvr85/Roundhay-v2.0---A-Hybrid-Recommendations-System/README.md

 In the previous version of Roundhay, I have used simple weighted hybrid recommendation system which calculates the total weighted score of content based filtering and collaborative filtering using cosine similarity and one-hot encoding method for text processing for content-based filtering where the categorical data like movie genres would be transformed into a binary outcomes (0/1), representing a unique genre.

-In this version, we'll explore about learned embeddings and another approach of hybrid systems.
+In this version, I have implemented an another version of weighted hybrid recommendation system which uses the ensemble learning methods (Gradient Boosting) for score prediction and GloVe embeddings for advanced text processing.

 ---

-## Weighted Hybrid Recommendation System using Ensemble Learning

-In this project, I have implemented an another version of weighted hybrid recommendation system which uses the ensemble learning methods (Gradient Boosting) for score prediction and GloVe embeddings for advanced text processing.

 ## Ensemble learning with Gradient Boosting and learned embeddings for Hybrid Recommendation Systems